 Xear 3D is a sound technology for 2-channel virtual surround, adjustable multi-channel sound field, innovative listening mode, amazing sound effects and 3D positional audio.
 It has 3 functional blocks: Virtual Speaker Shifter, Sound Effect and Multi-channel Music Demo.

-A complete version of the 3D Audio Configuration manual is provided in the CD.
+Refer to the Audio User's Manual for more information about 3D Audio Configuration.
+The manual is included in the CD.

 4.4 Installation Notes